Earle House (Sarasota, Florida)

 The Earle House is a historic house located at 4521 Bayshore Road in Sarasota, Florida.
-The 2 1/2-story house was designed by local architect Alfred C. Clas in the Colonial Revival style, and was completed in 1924.
+The 2 1/2-story house was designed by Milwaukee based architect Alfred Clas's firm Clas, Shepard & Clas in the Colonial Revival style, and was completed in 1924.
+The firm had an office in Sarasota.
+The home was added to the National Register of Historic Places on September 2, 1993.

-It was added to the National Register of Historic Places on September 2, 1993.
+The property is at 4521 Bayshore Road in the Indian Beach Subdivision.